Hong Kong mainland China driving scheme: 12 February protest

 On 12 February 2012, about 300 people protested against the scheme.
 Transport secretary Eva Cheng tried to calm the local citizens by saying it was "just a trial scheme".
 This event has been tied to Kong Qingdong's comment about Hong Kong citizens being the British running dog during the Early 2012 Hong Kong protests.

 19 February protest

 On 19 February 2012, about 1600 people protested in HK against the arrival of mainland drivers.
 About 22 non-government organisations participated.
-Some nicknames given the protest including: "suicide travel" (自殺遊) and "despicable travel" (賤格遊).
-The protest asked Hong Kong drivers to not fill any application to drive north into China.
+Some nicknames given to the protest including: "suicide travel" (自殺遊) and "despicable travel" (賤格遊).
+The protest asked Hong Kong drivers not to fill out any application to drive north into China.
 Doing so will be accepting the scheme thus betraying fellow Hong Kong citizens.
 The march started from Causeway Bay.

-Also about 10 members of the pro-Beijing camp Liberal Party led by Miriam Lau took part in a small protest at the Legislative Council Complex against the second phase of the scheme.
+Also about 10 members of the pro-Beijing camp Liberal Party led by Miriam Lau have taken part in a small protest at the Legislative Council Complex against the second phase of the scheme.
 She said there are currently far too many cars that want to travel south (from the mainland to Hong Kong), and there are liability problems.
 She wants to consider cancelling the second phase.